agonzalezglez/Mapping_Systeme/README.md

 A message asking you to enter the path of your sam file will show up on teh terminal ('Enter the path to your SAM file:').

 ## Perpectives
+To further improve our program, we plan to optimize the chromosome coverage analysis, and add a histogram to represent this coverage, for better a visualization of the sam file data.